Acne Goes Back To School Too!

 There have been studies indicating stress and diet as additional acne triggers, but these are not the main cause.
 Teens are more likely than adults to jump from product to product, searching for an acne remedy.
 Teenagers who are very upset about the state of their skin may also use topical medications to excess, in an attempt to speed clearing.
 It's important for teens to understand that all acne medications, including over-the-counter remedies, must be used as directed.
 Applying too often or in too great of concentration can easily cause excessive dryness, peeling, redness, irritation, and can actually increase healing time.

 Acne Prevention Tips

 Here are tips that may help control acne.

 - Don't over-wash or use harsh scrubs.
 Acne is not caused by dirt.
-Two gentle washings a day is enough.
+Two gentle washing a day is enough.
 Too much cleaning can leave skin irritated and dry, triggering glands to produce more oil, increasing the likelihood of pimples.

 - Don't squeeze or pick blemishes.
 Popping pimples can drive acne bacteria deeper into the skin.
 Picking can lead to more inflammation and permanent scarring.

 - An acne-treatment light, such as the BlueMD, have been scientifically proven to reduce or eliminate acne (especially for teens) when used as directed.
 The BlueMD uses both blue and red light technology to kill the bacteria that causes acne and heal the skin from inflammation and scarring at the same time.
 Acne light treatment plans vary depending on severity.
 Have your teen take our free assessment to find out if the BlueMD is right for them.

 According to the Dermatology Online Journal UC Davis - The presence of acne can negatively affect quality of life, self-esteem, and mood in adolescents.
 Acne is associated with an increased incidence of anxiety, depression, and suicidal ideation.